electricimp/reference/hardware/VS10XX/examples/README.md

 ### Recording Audio

 To test recording and playback, just build and run this firmware.
 The device starts a recording 1 second after starting and will record for five seconds.
-The recording will be MP3 encoded and is automatically sent to the agent.
+The recording will be A-law encoded (presented as a WAV file) and is automatically sent to the agent.

+Note that currently, the imp cannot acheive high enough combined UART and WiFi throughput to receive higher sample rates, or other encoding types, while sending the data directly to the agent.
+It is expected that with larger a UART FIFO (coming soon), Ogg Vorbis will be an available option for tests like this that do not involve locally storing the file before sending it to the agent.

+If the file is stored locally (on a Flash, for example), higher data rates and other encoding types may be possible with the existing code.
+The stored file can then be uploaded while recording is not taking place.

 ```Squirrel
 audio <- VS10XX(spi, cs_l, dcs_l, dreq_l, rst_l, uart, requestBuffer, sendBuffer);